Debadging is the process of removing manufacturer badges from a vehicle.

 Removing the badges

 Now that you’ve softened up the adhesive enough, you can finally start taking the badge off.
-To do this you can use dental floss, fishing wire, a credit card or professional trim removing tools.
+To do this you can use dental floss, fishing wire, a credit card or professional trim removal tools.

 I believe that the best way to do it is with dental floss or a wire.